Glossary

 Can a clip that failed its distribution window ever recover?

 Rarely on its own.
-The most reliable recovery trigger is external traffic — when a clip gets shared in a Reddit thread, Twitter post, or Discord community and drives a burst of engagement, the platform may re-evaluate the clip and give it a second distribution test.
-This is called delayed virality or second-wave distribution.
-It's uncommon but not rare for evergreen or event-tied clips.
-Reposting the same clip to try again typically doesn't help — duplicate detection flags it and the new post starts with suppressed reach.
+The one reliable trigger is outside traffic — a clip picked up in a forum thread, a group chat, or a Discord community can drive enough sudden engagement that the platform re-evaluates it.
+That is delayed virality, and it is uncommon but not unheard of for evergreen or event-tied clips.
+Reposting the same file to try again usually backfires: duplicate detection flags it and the new post starts with suppressed reach.

 Put Distribution Window to Work